 8) Science and technological innovations are also having a real impact on local agricultural production, and improving residents’ quality of life.
 Before the introduction of drought-resistant maize in South Africa, average yields in South Africa were around 2.4 tonnes per hectare.
 According to agricultural economist, Wandile Sihlobo, these actually increased to around 5.3 tonnes per hectare in the 2013/2014 production year, the highest average commercial yield on the African continent.

-9) In her keynote address at the IFAD Governing Council Meeting in February, our Patron, the President of Mauritius, HE Ameenah Gurib-Fakim, referred to a deforestation project in Malawi.
-This initiative is training local communities to map their villages using GPS devices, and thus giving them the tools they need to create appropriate adaptation strategies.
+9) There is also a deforestation project in Malawi that is training local communities to map their villages using GPS devices, and thus giving them the tools they need to create appropriate adaptation strategies.

 10) What’s more, talented local agripreneurs are on the rise.
 For example, 22 year old Madagascan entrepreneur, Heritiaina Randriamananatahina, won the 2016 Anzisha Prize for creating Fiombonana, an agro-processing enterprise that manufactures dairy products and confectioneries using only Malagasy raw materials.